-- Principal risks have been identified, as articulated on pages 4 to 5 in line with the ERMF, with robust processes in place to evaluate and manage such risks; including regular reporting to, and oversight by the Risk Committee and the Board. - The Board approves the Company's risk appetite within the parameters set by the BPLC risk committee; the level of risk the Company is prepared to accept across different risk types.
-Significant steps have been taken in recent years to de-risk the business, to support sustainable growth and value creation in the future. - Effectiveness of risk management and internal controls is reviewed regularly by the Risk Committee (responsible for providing oversight on current and potential future risk exposures) and the Audit Committee (responsible for controls, including reviewing audit reports, internal controls and risk management systems).
-Please see pages 17 to 21 for further detail on the role of these Committees. - The Audit Committee continues to provide its oversight of the financial reporting processes and the work of the external and internal auditors (including independence and effectiveness).
-Further detail can be found on page 17.
+- Principal risks have been identified, as articulated on pages 25 to 43 in line with the ERMF, with robust processes in place to evaluate and manage such risks; including regular reporting to, and oversight by the Risk Committee and the Board. - The Board approves the Company's risk appetite; the level of risk the Company is prepared to accept across different risk types.
+Significant steps have been taken in recent years to de-risk the business, setting us up for sustainable growth and value creation in the future. - Effectiveness of risk management and internal controls is reviewed regularly by the Risk Committee (responsible for providing oversight on current and potential future risk exposures) and the Audit Committee (responsible for controls, including reviewing audit reports, internal controls and risk management systems).
+Please see pages 8 13 for further detail on the role of these Committees. - The Audit Committee continues to provide its oversight of the financial reporting processes and the work of the external and internal auditors (including independence and effectiveness).
+Further detail can be found on page 8.